timchen/cache-money/README.markdown

 There may be times where you only want to cache some of your models instead of everything.

-In that case, you can omit the following from your `config/initializers/cache_money.rb`
+In that case, you can change `config/memcached.rb`

-	class ActiveRecord::Base
-	  is_cached :repository => $cache
-	end
+	automatic_caching: 'false'

-After that is removed, you can simple put this at the top of your models you wish to cache:
+After that is set, you can simple put this at the top of your models you wish to cache:

-	is_cached :repository => $cache
+	is_cached :repository => $cache if $cache

 Just make sure that you put that line before any of your index directives.

 ## Version ##

 WARNING: This is currently a RELEASE CANDIDATE.
-A version of this code is in production use at Twitter but the extraction and refactoring process may have introduced bugs and/or performance problems.
+A version of this code is in production use at ngmoco but the extraction and refactoring process may have introduced bugs and/or performance problems.
 There are no known major defects at this point, but still.

 ## Acknowledgments ##

 Thanks to

  * Twitter for commissioning the development of this library and supporting the effort to open-source it.
- * Sam Luckenbill for pairing with me on most of the hard stuff.
+ * Sam Luckenbill for pairing with Nick Allen on most of the hard stuff.
  * Matthew and Chris for pairing a few days, offering useful feedback on the readability of the code, and the initial implementation of the Memcached mock.
  * Evan Weaver for helping to reason-through software and testing strategies to deal with replication lag, and the initial implementation of the Memcached lock.
+ * Scott Mace for fixing this thing under battle conditions.
+ * John O'Neill for adding much needed test cases.